elliotttrio/covid-common-crawl/README.md

 **Task:** With this coding exercise, I was asked to extract 1,000 URLs from the 2020 archives of Common Crawl that discusses or are relevant to Covid-19 economic impact.

-As stated in the prompt, there is an ambiguous exercise that can be approached in many ways.
+As stated in the prompt, this is an ambiguous exercise that can be approached in many ways.
 To not be overwhelmed by the possibilities, I first created an outline of how to attack this large dataset.

 1. Identifying trends: Given the time constraint of this project, I wanted to go after low-hanging fruits by first running the query through Google Trends.
 Using the pytrends package, I found that the majority of queries regarding covid-19 within the business news and fiscal policy news section occured around March-April 2020.
 I also found most relevant queries to contain keywords such as "stimulus", "stimulus checks", and "unemployment benefits."
 Using this information, I centered my search queries around those keywords and timeframe.